 A number of accidents can be caused by mess up on deck.
 In an emergency, mess can make it difficult for us to sort the crisis out.
 Many a sailor has accidentally got their rope wound up on the propeller and this also happens fast - the rope slips quickly into the water as the boat travels.
 Hatches and chain shackles can also be left unsecured.

 Keep your ship tidy, so when you have a real problem, you can focus on it 100%.
-Keep track of the location of your tools
+Keep track of the location of your tools and rescue equipment.

 How to prevent accidents at sea?